akando42/next-map/public/content/posts/08-10/index.md

 ![IMF Currency Basket](https://storage.googleapis.com/spykman-world/IMF_Currency_Basket.png)

-Most of human-made products though is subject to depreciation of value and since COVID-19, somehow China and US is gaining larger share in the IMF curreny basket while Japan, Europe and United Kingdom is not doing as well as before.
-English vs non-English speaking world is still at fragile balance while Atlantics vs Pacifics is a total domination of the narrower trade routes between the Atlantic nations.
+Most of human-made products though is subject to depreciation of value and since COVID-19, somehow China and US is gaining larger share in the IMF currency basket while Japan, Europe and United Kingdom is not doing as well as before.
+English vs non-English speaking world is still at a fragile balance while Atlantics vs Pacifics is a total domination of the narrower trade routes between the Atlantic nations.

 Japan could have tipped the scale with their superior products but Moscow tipped the scale in favor of the English speaking world with chaos, viruses and wars.